chrisdaly/4v4.gg/README.md

 utilise public folder in "player.js" like i did in "playerprofile.js" - seems the proper way to do it google translate account names?

-Check if there's a way around ws being insecure Visualization for how many in game, how many searching, how many recently finished Add headers in navbar for home, player, queue
+Check if there's a way around ws being insecure for num in queue Visualization for how many in game, how many searching, how many recently finished ~~Add headers in navbar for home, player, queue~~ ~~Add a match page~~ add line chart for RP/MMR gain
-Add a match page